 When used by an experienced dermatologist, this test can improve the accuracy of finding skin cancers early.
 It can also often help reassure you if a spot on the skin is probably benign (non-cancerous) without the need for a biopsy.

 If the doctor thinks that a suspicious area might be skin cancer, he or she will take a sample of skin from the area and have it looked at under a microscope.
-This procedure is called a skin biopsy.
-If the biopsy removes the entire tumor, it is often enough to cure basal and squamous cell skin cancers without further treatment.
+This is called a skin biopsy.
+If the biopsy removes the entire tumor, it’s often enough to cure basal and squamous cell skin cancers without further treatment.

 There are different ways to do a skin biopsy.
-The doctor will choose one based on the suspected type of skin cancer, where it is on your body, the size of the affected area, and other factors.
+The doctor will choose one based on the suspected type of skin cancer, where it is on your body, its size, and other factors.
 Any biopsy is likely to leave at least a small scar.
 Different methods may result in different scars, so ask your doctor about possible scarring before the biopsy is done.
 No matter which type of biopsy is done, it should remove as much of the suspected area as possible so that an accurate diagnosis can be made.

 Skin biopsies are done using a local anesthetic (numbing medicine), which is injected into the area with a very small needle.
 You will probably feel a small prick and a little stinging as the medicine is injected, but you should not feel any pain during the biopsy.